-They note that, at the moment, Stourbridge appears to be one of a very small number of these key areas where opportunities to re-establish heathland still exist (Trueman et al., 2013: 173); and they emphasize that regeneration of our former heaths:
+They note that, at the moment, opportunities to re-establish heathland "apparently still exist in...Stourbridge" (Trueman et al., 2013: 173) and point out that regeneration of our former heaths:

-"could help to safeguard the ecological diversity...and ensure the survival of heathland habitats for future generations to enjoy".
+"could help to safeguard the ecological diversity ... and ensure the survival of heathland habitats for future generations to enjoy".